 However, your first port of call, if you have a dental emergency, is to speak with a dentist.
 They’re best placed to decide if you need urgent care.

 The following symptoms are indications that you have a dental emergency, and you need to see a dentist ASAP:

 - You’ve had a trauma that damaged your teeth

-Our dental emergency article explains more about what constitutes an emergency and what to do if you are in one of these situations.
-You might also want to read about some home remedies for toothache.
+Our emergency dentist article explains more about what constitutes an emergency and what to do if you are in one of these situations.

 Not everything is urgent though, even if it is uncomfortable or unsightly.
 Sometimes you can use short-term fixes like dental filling kits or temporary tooth kits to get you through to your next appointment.